SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mlc.rst

-The MLc magnitude is very similar to the original :ref:`ML<global_ml>`, except that
+The MLc magnitude is very similar to the original :ref:`ML<global_ml>`, except that by default

+* Amplitude pre-filtering is applied.
-* A parametric :ref:`magnitude calibration <mlc_station_magnitude>` function applies,
+* A parametric :ref:`magnitude calibration <mlc_station_magnitude>` function
+  applies.
-* Hypocentral distance is used by default.
+* Hypocentral distance is used.

-MLc also provides additional flexibility by configuration of global bindings:
+Regionalization of magnitude computation is provided through global module configuration.
+Configuration of global bindings provides additional flexibility:

 * Amplitudes can be pre-filtered before applying Wood-Anderson simulation (:confval:`amplitudes.MLc.preFilter`),
 * Wood-Anderson simulation is optional (:confval:`amplitudes.MLc.applyWoodAnderson`),
 * Measured amplitudes can be scaled accounting for expected unit (:confval:`amplitudes.MLc.amplitudeScale`),
+* A parametric or A0-based non-parametric :ref:`magnitude calibration <mlc_station_magnitude>`
+  function can be applied as controlled by :confval:`magnitudes.MLc.calibrationType`.
-* Consider either hypocentral or epicentral distance (:confval:`magnitudes.MLc.distMode`).
+* Consider either hypocentral or epicentral distance for computing magnitudes (:confval:`magnitudes.MLc.distMode`).

+General default conditions apply:

+* Amplitude pre-filtering: :ref:`BW(3,0.5,12) <filter-bw>`.
+* Amplitude unit in SeisComP: **millimeter** (mm), scaling can be applied.
+* Time window: 150 s by :ref:`scautopick` or distance dependent with :math:`endTime = distance [km]/ 3 + 30`, e.g. by :ref:`scmag` or :ref:`scolv`.
+* Distance range: 0 - 8 deg.
+* Depth range: <= 80 km.
+* Distance measure: hypocentral.
+* Magnitude calibration: parametric.

 Station Amplitudes